niccokunzmann/ci-latex/README.md

     docker pull niccokunzmann/ci-latex

+## Local Build

+You can build the container yourself using the `docker` command:

+    docker build -t niccokunzmann/ci-latex .

 ## Gitlab

 You can use the container in your runner like this:

     image: niccokunzmann/ci-latex

 ### Example .gitlab-ci.yml

 If you paper is in the root folder of the repository and named `paper.tex`, your `.gitlab-ci.yml` can look like this: